• Home

 • Initial Painting: State whether you will provide a fresh coat of paint before the tenant moves in, including any agreed-upon colors or finishes.

-• Maintenance Obligations: Outline your responsibility for maintaining the property, including repainting due to normal wear and tear.
+• Maintenance Obligations: Clearly define your maintenance responsibility, including repainting due to normal wear and tear.

 3. Tenant Responsibilities

-• Minor Repairs: Specify that tenants are responsible for minor touch-ups or repairs during their tenancy, such as fixing small scuffs or marks.
+• Minor Repairs: Specify that while tenants are not responsible for painting entire rooms, it is their duty to paint for minor touch-ups or repairs during their tenancy, such as fixing small scuffs or marks.

 • Reporting Damage: Ask tenants to report any damage that may require repainting (e.g., large stains or holes) promptly.